cestef/blog.cstef.dev/trashbin/rsa.md

 a^(p-1) eq.triple 1 space (mod p)
 $$

-And we want to show that
+And we want to show that:

 $$
 (m^e)^d eq.triple m space (mod n)